cloudmesh/classes/docs/source/overview.rst

              * Friday 9:30 - 10:45AM Informatics East (I2) 150

-	     Please ignore positngs in CANVAS and the REGISTRAR about this.
+	     Please ignore postings in CANVAS and the REGISTRAR about this.

 From Registrar (however with updated meeting times and location)::